stepmania/stepmania/Docs/Themerdocs/5.1_incompatibilities/NewField.md

 player, the field for that player is put into "defective mode".
 When the field is in that mode, it ignores all the new modifier fields and instead only uses the stuff in PlayerOptions.
-This should make old mods behave the same in the NewField as in the old NoteField.
-This includes unwanted things such as theme metrics for receptor position and screen height making some mods appear different in different themes.
+This should make old mods behave the same in the NoteField as in the old NoteField.
+This includes unwanted things such as theme metrics for screen height making some mods appear different in different themes.

+Receptor offset in defective mode is hardcoded to the ITG values.

 ### Musical Sync
-Because the NewField is based around having mods synced to music, mods that did not have musical sync in the old system are synced in ArrowDefects.
+Because the NoteField is based around having mods synced to music, mods that did not have musical sync in the old system are synced in ArrowDefects.
 This means that when these mods are used in conjunction with a music rate mod, the mod effect will happen at a different rate.
 It should make them